 Weiwei, for some items I was not able to collect multiple cost estimates.
 Right now, the model assumes no variability in the replacement cost for these items.
 I am wondering if it would make sense for these items to assume this price represents the median replacement costs, and set the minimum and maximum values to be +/-10% (or some other percentage).
 I could implement this change in under ten minutes.

 Once we developed the model to estimate the failure of each structural component, the next step was to assess the impact associated with these failures.
 For each component, we collected unit replacement costs and life cycle GHG emissions estimates, considering multiple material options where possible.
 We used Building Construction Cost Data from RS Means (Doheny, 2021a) to estimate the replacement cost for each component.
-We gathered life cycle GHG estimates primarily from the National Institute of Standards and Technology (NIST) Building for Environmental and Economic Sustainability (BEES) LCA database (NIST, 2023) and from the Ecoinvent database version 3.9.1 (ecoinvent, 2023; Wernet et al., 2016) when estimate were not available from BEES.
+We gathered life cycle GHG estimates primarily from the National Institute of Standards and Technology (NIST) Building for Environmental and Economic Sustainability (BEES) LCA database (NIST, 2023) and from the Ecoinvent database version 3.9.1 (ecoinvent, 2023; Wernet et al., 2016) when estimates were not available from BEES.
 We relied on estimates from the literature for the GHG emissions associated with countertops (Adhikari et al., 2022; Silva et al., 2021) and water heaters (Raluy and Dias, 2020) as we were not able to find the appropriate data from BEES or Ecoinvent.
 For the same reason, we calculated the GHG emissions associated with water heaters based on our unit price data using the U.S. EPA’s Environmentally Extended Input-Output (USEEIO) model v.2.1 (Ingwersen et al., 2022) and the useeior package (Li et al., 2022) for the R statistical programming language (R Core Team, 2023), classifying water heaters under the industry code for wiring device manufacturing.
 Unit replacement cost and GHG estimates for each component are shown in Table 1.

 We used the TRACI 2.1 impact methodology to calculate the global warming potential of the GHG emissions in terms of kgCO2 equivalents.
 We then multiplied this value by the social cost of GHG emissions, estimated by the U.S. Environmental Protection Agency to be $190 per 1000kg, to estimate the impact of the GHG emission in monetary terms allowing us to compare them to the replacement cost estimates and develop emission-based damage functions which can be incorporated into monetary cost-benefit analyses typical for FRM projects.